bruce-hill/tomo/docs/moments.md

 **Description:**
-Return a new `Moment` object parsed from the given string in the given format, or a null value if the value could not be successfully parsed.
+Return a new `Moment` object parsed from the given string in the given format, or `NULL` if the value could not be successfully parsed.

 **Signature:**
 ```tomo